Provably Adaptive Average Reward Reinforcement Learning for Metric Spaces: Introduction

 \subsection{Past Works}

+\textit{\underline{Lipschitz Bandits}}: The idea of zooming was first proposed in ~\citep{kleinberg2008multi} for Lipschitz multi-armed bandits.~\citet{bubeck2011x} proposed a similar idea that uses a hierarchical partition of the arm space to perform adaptive discretization.

-\textit{\underline{Lipschitz MDPs on Metric Spaces}}: ~\citet{domingues2021kernel} obtain $\ctO\Big(H^3 K^{1 - (2d+1)\inv}\Big)$ regret by applying smoothing kernels.~\citet{cao2020provably} shows provable gains arising due to adaptive discretization and zooming and obtains $\ctO\Big(H^{2.5+(2 d_z + 4)\inv} K^{1 - (2d+1)\inv}\Big)$ regret, where $d_z$ is the zooming dimension defined specifically for episodic RL.~\citet{sinclair2023adaptive} proposes a model-based algorithm with adaptive discretization that has a regret upper bound of $\ctO\Big(L_v H^\frac{3}{2} K^{1 - (d_z + d_\cS)\inv}\Big)$, where $L_v$ is the Lipschitz constant for the value function.~We note that as compared with the works on general function approximation, regret bounds obtained in works on Lipschitz MDPs have a worse growth rate as a function of time horizon.
-However, this is expected since Lipschitz MDPs are a more general class of MDPs, and have a regret lower bound of $\Omega(K^{1 - (d_z+2)\inv})$~\citep{sinclair2023adaptive}.
+\textit{\underline{Lipschitz MDPs}}:~\citet{domingues2021kernel} uses smoothing kernels in order to construct model estimates and obtain $\ctO\Big(H^3 K^{1 - (2d+1)\inv}\Big)$ regret.~Provable gains arising due to adaptive discretization and zooming is first demonstrated in \citep{cao2020provably}.
+They obtain $\ctO\Big(H^{2.5+(2 d_z + 4)\inv} K^{1 - (2d_z+1)\inv}\Big)$ regret, where $d_z$ is the zooming dimension defined specifically for episodic RL.~In another work, \citet{sinclair2023adaptive} proposes a model-based algorithm with adaptive discretization and shows the regret to be upper-bounded as $\ctO\Big(L_v H^\frac{3}{2} K^{1 - (d_z + d_\cS)\inv}\Big)$, where $L_v$ is the Lipschitz constant for the value function.~As compared the general function approximation-based works, regret bounds obtained in works on Lipschitz MDPs have a worse growth rate as a function of time horizon.
+However, this is expected since Lipschitz MDPs are a more general class of MDPs and have a regret lower-bound of $\Omega(K^{1 - (d_z+2)\inv})$~\citep{sinclair2023adaptive}.